dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/01-OSPF-Configuration/08-Advertise-Default-Route-into-OSPF.md

 ## 📌 Overview
 In this task, I will advertise the **default route (0.0.0.0/0)** into the hospital’s **internal OSPF routing domain** so internal router and switches know how to reach the internet.

-The core firewall acts as the **OSPF Autonomous System Boundary Router (ASBR)** for the hospital network, and injects the default route into the hospital OSPF domain.
+The core firewall acts as the **OSPF Autonomous System Boundary Router (ASBR)** for the hospital network, and injects the default route into the hospital network/OSPF domain.

+### ✅ Click ➡️ [here](/implementation-tasks/02-Routing/Configure-Default-Routes-for-Internet-Access.md) for the configure Default route on the HS-CORE-FW1

 ## Reference Topology